 Paragonimiasis is infection with the lung fluke Paragonimus westermani and related species.
 Humans are infected by eating raw, pickled, or poorly cooked freshwater crustaceans.
 Symptoms include chronic cough, chest pain, dyspnea, and hemoptysis.
 Allergic skin reactions and CNS abnormalities due to ectopic flukes, including seizures, aphasia, paresis, and visual disturbances, can also occur.
 Diagnosis is by identifying eggs in sputum, stool, or pleural or peritoneal fluid.
 Serologic tests are also available.
 Praziquantel is the treatment of choice; bithionol is an alternative.

 Although > 30 species of Paragonimus exist and 10 have been reported to infect humans, P. westermani is the most frequent cause of disease.
 The most important endemic areas are in the Far East, principally Korea, Japan, Taiwan, the highlands of China, and the Philippines.
-Endemic foci also exist in West Africa and in parts of South and Central America.
+Endemic foci with other Paragonimus spp exist in West Africa and in parts of South and Central America.
 P. kellicotti has caused human infection in North America.

 Other hosts include pigs, dogs, and a variety of feline species.